Enterprise AI Solutions Comparison: Which Platform Wins in 2024?

 - Azure AI Search: allows developers to add powerful search and indexing capabilities to their applications.
 It integrates AI algorithms to improve search relevance and provide intelligent search experiences.

-- Azure AI Document Intelligence (formerly Form Recognizer): Enables automated data extraction from documents, helping organizations streamline their document processing workflows.
+- Azure AI Document Intelligence (formerly Form Recognizer): Enables automated data extraction from documents, helping organizations their document processing workflows.

 Use Cases for Microsoft Azure AI